josh-ashkinaze/plurals/README.md

 debate.process()
 print(debate.final_response)
 ```
-Note: In the above example, we printed debate.final_response instead of debate.responses (like we did without a Moderator) because, in this case, we only want to print the final response of the moderator and not all of the agent's responses.
+Note: In the above example, we printed `debate.final_response` instead of `debate.responses` (like we did without a Moderator) because, in this case, we only want to print the final response of the moderator and not all of the agent's responses.

 ## History

-Below are some demonstrations of Agent's history function which demonstrates how persona, combination_instructions, and
+Below are some demonstrations of Agent's history function which demonstrates how `persona`, `combination_instructions`, and `previous_responses` fit together.
-previous responses fit together.

 ```python